 PODS Moving & Storage Review: Worth Price Charged

-This Saturday we had our first experience with one of those fancy new moving PODS (Portable On-Demand Storage).
-Yeah, I know, we’re a little late to the game on this one; PODS have been around for a while, but this was our first chance to use one.
+This Saturday we had our first experience with one of those fancy new moving PODS (Portable On-Demand Storage) containers.
+Yeah, I know, we’re a little late to the game on this one; PODS containers have been around for a while, but this was our first chance to use one.

-POD pricing varies based on how long you’ll need the POD, how far you’ll need the POD transported, and whether you use a PODS secure storage facility.
-For local moves in the Maryland area, PODS charges $229 to deliver the POD to your current home, pick it up at a later date, and drop it off at the new home.
-They charge an additional $39 fee to remove the POD from your location after the move is complete.
-You’ll want to finish your move in less than a month, or PODS gets another $179 per month until they retrieve their POD from your premises.
-While the pricing is reasonable, a 24′ budget rental truck will hold nearly as much as 2 PODS for around $200/day.
-Of course, with the Budget Truck, you must complete the move in 1 day, where PODS will let you pack and unpack at your leisure.
+PODS’ pricing varies based on how long you’ll need the container, how far you’ll need the container transported, and whether you use a PODS secure storage facility.
+For local moves in the Maryland area, PODS charges $229 to deliver the container to your current home, pick it up at a later date, and drop it off at the new home.
+They charge an additional $39 fee to remove the container from your location after the move is complete.
+You’ll want to finish your move in less than a month, or PODS gets another $179 per month until they retrieve their container from your premises.
+While the pricing is reasonable, a 24′ budget rental truck will hold nearly as much as two PODS containers for around $200/day.
+Of course, with the Budget Truck, you must complete the move in 1 day, where PODS containers will let you pack and unpack at your leisure.

-At 8x8x16, a large POD holds 1024 cubic feet or about 38 cubic yards.
-In plain English, I estimate it takes about 2 large PODS to move a moderately-furnished, medium-sized, 2 story, 3-bedroom townhome if you can also make a few runs with a truck/van.
-If you aren’t moving locally and EVERYTHING has to fit in the POD, you’ll want to disassemble as many things as you can and pack them in boxes.
-You’ll probably still need a third POD to move all the odd-shaped stuff leftover (think lamps, large kids toys, odd-shaped furniture, etc).
+At 8x8x16, a large container holds 1024 cubic feet or about 38 cubic yards.
+In plain English, I estimate it takes about 2 large PODS containers to move a moderately-furnished, medium-sized, 2 story, 3-bedroom townhome if you can also make a few runs with a truck/van.
+If you aren’t moving locally and EVERYTHING has to fit in the PODS container, you’ll want to disassemble as many things as you can and pack them in boxes.
+You’ll probably still need a third PODS container to move all the odd-shaped stuff leftover (think lamps, large kids toys, odd-shaped furniture, etc).

-We managed to cram a lot of stuff in this POD.
-I didn’t take an inventory, but here’s some of the items that fit into the second POD:
+We managed to cram a lot of stuff in this container.
+I didn’t take an inventory, but here’s some of the items that fit into the second PODS container:

 - 2 full size couches